India Morning Call-Global markets

 OIL

-NEW YORK - Brent oil rose by nearly $2 per barrel on Friday
+NEW YORK - U.S. crude futures rose by more than $1 a barrel

 For a full report, double click on